salihkilicli/Soccer_Transfers_Recommendation_Engine/README.md

 ## 1. Problem statement

-- Given a team and a player, who is about to leave the team, how can we find the best replacement with given restrictions:
+- Given a soccer club and a player who is about to leave the team, how can we find the best replacement with given restrictions:

   - __Age__
   - __Salary__
-  - __Transfer/Loan Cost__, etc.
+  - __Transfer/Loan Cost__
+  - __Time Constraint__
+  - ...

 ## 2. Types of recommendation engines (systems)